 From other places

-Car-ferry also connects Sucuraj on the island with Drvenik on Makarska Riviera.
-Car-ferry runs 6 times a day in winter and as many as 11 times a day in summer.
+Car-ferry also connects Sucuraj on the island with Drvenik near Makarska, Croatia.
+A car ferry runs 6 times a day in winter and as many as 11 times a day in summer.
 Sucuraj is at the far end of the island compared with other towns.
 Jelsa is approx. 50 km away from Sucuraj, and Hvar Town is almost 80 km away.

 Besides the mainland, you can also reach the Hvar from other islands, including Brac, Korcula, Lastovo, Mljet, and Vis Island.
 However, island hopping within one day is rarely done.
 If you plan to hop from one to another island, plan to spend at least an overnight in each of them.